WojtekBoboryk/phishing-detection/README.md

 # Phishing Detection System

 ## Overview
-This repository contains a phishing detection system powered by Artificial Intelligence.
-The project aims to identify potential phishing emails based on their content.
-By leveraging machine learning models, we provide an efficient solution to detect malicious emails and maintain a database of potentially dangerous senders.
+This repository contains a web application built with Django that uses a pre-trained machine learning model from Hugging Face to analyze email content and detect phishing attempts.
+The app stores phishing sender names in a database and allows users to search for them through a simple interface.

 ## Features
 1. **Model Comparison**: We evaluated the performance of three different machine learning models on the dataset `Phishing_Email.csv` from [Kaggle](https://www.kaggle.com/datasets/subhajournal/phishingemails/data).
 The evaluated models were: